Hospitals Are Making Patients Crazy

 What is ICU Delirium?

 ICU delirium is a condition where patients experience a sudden, intense confusion.
 This may include delusions, hallucinations, and paranoia.
-During this delirium, inflammation to the brain and the death of brain cells can be occurring.
+During this delirium, inflammation to the brain and the death of brain cells can occur.
 The delirium is usually triggered by sedation that is used when patients are in pain or on a ventilator.

 Reducing Delirium with the ABCDEF Bundle